Løwe House: Later history

 The company M.B.
 Cohn A/S was later based in the building.
 The company moved to new premises at Vallensbækvej 65 in 1981.

 The building was listed on the Danish registry of protected buildings and places by the Danish Heritage Agency on 22 June 1991.

 Architecture

 The building has a simple, Neoclassical facade with a three-bay median risalit crowned by a triangular pediment.
 The two-bay gate opens to a long narrow courtyard.
 The side wing along its north side was originally two buildings but they were merged into one building in the 1820s.
-At thefar end of the courtyard is a former stable and carriage house.
+At the far end of the courtyard is a former stable and carriage house.